djfedos/mkdocs-automated/docs/index.md

 [source code](https://github.com/djfedos/djfedos-search)

 A trie-based search suggestion engine implemented in Python.
-Demo web UI is written in pure Javascript and backed with FastAPI.
+Demo web UI is written in pure JavaScript and backed with FastAPI.
 Tests are automated by means of GitHub actions.

 ### [**todo app**](https://github.com/djfedos/flask-based-todo-app)